andyfreer/gulp-bake/README.md

 # gulp-baker

-Bake assets to an output file using token replacement
+Bake assets to an output file using token replacement in Gulp

 ## Why Baker?

-Based on gulp-file-insert but works directly on the file buffers without converting up to strings, to ensure baked content is identical to the content read from disk.
+Based on gulp-file-insert but works directly on the file buffers without converting up to strings, to ensure inserted content is identical to the content read from disk.

 This avoids conversion/encoding/RegEx issues where file content can break gulp-file-insert (e.g. large complex scripts) and works on any asset type without worrying about the file content.

 The Baker API is backwards compatible to gulp-file-insert with the only change being that duplicate tokens are ignored (files are only baked once).

-Additional API options can added to handle different asset types in future, e.g. baking images as base64 in an html file.
+Additional API options can be added to handle different asset types in future, e.g. baking images as base64 in an html file.

 ## Usage